Dane404/PlayCruzer/README.md

 ## Web-Application Part

 ### Introduction
 Because there are already so many watchlist for series and movies, we decided to create a Game-Watchlist(Playlist), because we didn´t find any of that kind.
-Our main goal is to maximise the user-friendlieness and the simpliness of the  website, because we don´t want the website to be to complicated.
+Our main goal is to maximise the user-friendlieness and the simpliness of the  website, because we don´t want the website to be to complicated.We think,that simple designed websites are much more userfriendlly.

 ### Start Position
 #### What are we able to do?